No Hands on the Clock: Plot

 Humphrey goes to see Clyde Copley, a collections investigator who admits he was hired by Hal to retrieve letters Hal wrote to Irene; Irene had threatened to use them if he married Rose Madden.
 Humphrey is cleared of the murder when Police Chief Bates learns that he has a solid alibi.

-Warren Benedict asks to see to Humphrey, but three men fire at Humphrey and Louise as they drive to Benedict's ranch.
+Warren Benedict asks to see Humphrey, but three men fire at Humphrey and Louise as they drive to Benedict's ranch.
 In a shootout, Humphrey wounds two of the men and drives them off.
 Then Humphrey figures out why the silver dollar found in Irene's hand seemed familiar: it is the trademark of Red Harris, a bank robber.
 Afterward, Benedict shows Humphrey a ransom note demanding $50,000 for Hal's return and specifying that Benedict's foreman Harry Belding drop off the money that night.
 Humphrey tells Benedict to do as ordered.

 Humphrey is accosted by two FBI agents.
 They are looking for a bank robber, and the sketch looks very much like Humphrey, but Oscar vouches for him.
 Later, Belding is murdered and robbed while on his way to deliver the ransom money.

 Eventually, Gypsy lures Humphrey into an abduction; it turns out that Red Harris wants revenge on Stafford, Humphrey's crooked lookalike.
 Red has to be convinced that Humphrey is not the one he wants.
 Humphrey determines that Red does not know any of the murder suspects, at least under their real names, so Humphrey suggests that Red stand outside a window to try to identify the person who knows him well enough to know his trademark.
 Red does not trust him, but Louise, who was caught snooping outside, offers to be Red's hostage.

 Humphrey gathers everybody in Copley's office.
-Red does not spot anyone he knows, and is killed in a shootout with the FBI agents, tipped off by an anonymous phone call.
+Red does not spot anyone he knows and is killed in a shootout with the FBI agents, tipped off by an anonymous phone call.
 Humphrey finally realizes the killer must be Copley.